Platform-OS/platformos-documentation/_PlatformOS/style-guide/documentation-style-guide.md

 {% endraw %}
 </pre>

 If you have trouble remembering the syntax, don't worry, just use a [Markdown Tables Generator](https://www.tablesgenerator.com/markdown_tables) to speed things up.

+### Paths

+When referring to files in the required directory structure, always assume that the `marketplace_builder` directory is root.
+To make this clear to users, write the whole path including the `marketplace_builder` directory at first mention, but omit it at later mentions.
+E.g. first write `marketplace_builder/views/pages`, later `views/pages` or `pages` directory.

 ### Screenshots, images